Who must file

 How to file

-Electronic filing requirement - Beginning with returns due on or after January 1, 2018, you must file all fiduciary income tax returns and make all payments electronically.
+Electronic filing requirement for tax preparers - Beginning with returns due on or after January 1, 2020, tax preparers are required to file fiduciary income tax returns electronically, but there is no requirement to make payments electronically.
+There are no electronic filing or payment requirements for individuals.

-If filing electronically causes undue hardship, you can request a temporary waiver to file on paper.
+If you are a tax preparer and filing electronically causes undue hardship, you can request a temporary waiver to file on paper.
+This waiver will cover the filing of all of your clients’ fiduciary income tax returns.

 Virginia grants an automatic 6-month filing extension for fiduciary income returns.